 Peering through the sizable Gemini North telescope in Hawaii, the team noticed that this cycle of collapse and inflation seemed to occur every time Io moved in and out of Jupiter’s shadow.
 When shrouded in darkness, Io’s atmospheric sulfur dioxide experiences temperatures of around -168°C (-270°F), down from the relatively toasty -148°C (-235°F) it bathes in in direct sunlight.

-This rapid temperature plunge causes most of the atmosphere to freeze and rain down on the surface as a near-uniform blanket of sulfurous snow.
-When it moves back into the light, this snow sublimates (turns suddenly from a solid into a gas), soars back up into the sky, and “refuels” the atmosphere.
+This rapid temperature plunge causes most of the atmosphere to freeze and rain down on the surface as a near-uniform blanket of sulfurous frost.
+When it moves back into the light, this frost sublimates (turns suddenly from a solid into a gas), soars back up into the sky, and “refuels” the atmosphere.

 “Though Io’s hyperactive volcanoes are the ultimate source of the sulfur dioxide, sunlight controls the atmospheric pressure on a daily basis by controlling the temperature of the ice on the surface,” co-author John Spencer, a member of the Southwest Research Institute, said in a statement.
 “We’ve long suspected this, but can finally watch it happen.”